istio/istio.io/content/en/docs/concepts/security/index.md

 {{< /text >}}

 The following example shows a `DENY` policy that explicitly denies all access.
-It will always deny the request even if there is an another `ALLOW` policy allowing the request because the `DENY` policy takes precedence over `ALLOW` policy.
+It will always deny the request even if there is another `ALLOW` policy allowing the request because the `DENY` policy takes precedence over `ALLOW` policy.
 This is useful if you want to temporarily disable all access to the workload.

 {{< text yaml >}}